 The new preacher attempts to help the town heal, but he's got some healing to do himself.
 Does he find another wife in the process?
 Does Adria succeed in giving Louis his freedom.
 Does she marry the boyfriend?

 The 1833 cholera epidemic really happened.
 And there was a slave who gave up his chance at freedom to stay and bury all the dead.
 Ann Gabhart, a master at making history come alive in fiction, says this is how she imagined the story unfolding.
 It kept my attention from beginning to end.

-Disclosure of Material Connection: I received this book free from Bethany House Publishers.
+Disclosure of Material Connection: I received this book compliments of the author and Revell Publishers.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."

 Image source: https://www.annhgabhart.com/